Adelaide travel guide, South Australia

 The Central Business District (CBD) is entwined in a giant figure of eight, a girdle of parkland that makes us one of the world’s greenest cities.
-This is where we play, home as it is to our celebrated Cricket Oval, a very pretty public golf course (that costs less than $20 for a round – kerr-ching!), pitches, courts, boating lake, the Botanic Gardens and the only pandas in the Southern Hemisphere (alas, not roaming but in the Adelaide Zoo).
+This is where we play, home as it is to our celebrated Cricket Oval, a very pretty public golf course (that costs less than $20 for a round – kerr-ching!), pitches, courts, boating lake and the Botanic Gardens.

 Both CBD and parkland is cleaved by the pleasing River Torrens and looked over by founding father Colonel William Light whose statue points at the city.
 The parklands are our signature and heritage because Col Light put them there in 1836.
 His original map is in some respectful gloom within the Migration Museum off North Terrace.

 Views from his statue on Montefiore Hill are truly lovely, though for many years it was believed he’s pointing to the women’s loos in the Oval.
 Sadly, not true.

 South Australians live for sport.
 We especially live for sport when it involves beating the Poms, which is why The Ashes series is (a) as close to heaven as we can get on this earth and (b) banned from conversation until 2012.
 If there’s a match playing at The Adelaide Cricket Oval, go there.
 If it’s well-attended you must at some stage go to the Hill (a mound of green with a large bar), mostly dedicated to shenanigans and stupidity, and one of the last left in the country.